globewalldesk/revuu/README.md

 * Refactoring of the detailed cleanup/editing still needed.
 * Improve an "installation" or "first run" script, allowing the user to select default language and default text editor.
 Think through the flow.
-* Add starter code (for user to edit in his answer) rather than putting this directly in the instructions.
-Ensure that, as with Java now, unedited starter code is not interpreted as an answer (so it won't overwrite the archive).
-No reason this bit can't be opened with the default text editor instead of Pico.
 * Add wrapper code for C?
 Think about this.
 * Create features to export and import some (tagged) or all items.
 * Create features to mass-delete items (such as the pre-loaded questions, or